owntracks/booklet/docs/features/location.md

 #### _Move_ mode

 In _move_ mode, the app monitors device location permanently.
-It requests a location fix every 30s in high power mode and publishes a new location as soon as it arrives but at most every 10 seconds.
+It requests a location fix every 10s (by default, configurable in the settings through `moveModeLocatorInterval`) in high power mode and publishes a new location as soon as it arrives.

 This mode mostly relies on GPS location data and is hence the most accurate.
 The payoff is a higher battery usage.
 It is recommend to use _move_ mode while charging or during periods that require highly accurate tracking while moving quickly.